All Products

 ${HADOOP_HOME}/bin/hadoop fs -get hdfs://${Instance ID}/${filename}

-In the command, ${filename} specifies the name of the file that you want to download.
+In this command, ${filename} represents the name of the file to download.

 • Delete a file.